integrations/terraform-provider-github/website/docs/r/repository_collaborator.html.markdown

 When applied, an invitation will be sent to the user to become a collaborator on a repository.
 When destroyed, either the invitation will be cancelled or the collaborator will be removed from the repository.

+This resource is authoritative.
+For adding a collaborator to a repo in a non-authoritative manner, use github_repository_collaborator instead.

 Further documentation on GitHub collaborators: